fjarri-attic/oldi-hero-translation/hero_en.md

 He was growing gloomy, cursing his pride, and drinking at nights.

 One day he let Creon know that he feared the trip to the oracle.
 Fortunately the booze was now hardly affecting Amphitryon, and this time he managed to stop his inappropriate revelations - and Creon, the basileus of Thebes and a statesman, understood him in his own way.
-There are quite a few brigands roving around Boeotia[12], aren't there?
+There are quite a few brigands roving around Boeotia[^12], aren't there?
 The next day Amphitryon, who had not slept well, was horrified to learn that the thoughtful Creon had dedicated a detachment of warriors to accompany them, enough to take Delphi by force - if such an idea could ever even occur to anyone.

+[^12] The central and the most fertile region of Middle Greece with the capital in Thebes.

 He had to refuse as politely as he could and personally select a dozen and a half veterans of previous campaigns who were willing to charge at anyone for Amphitryon - and, most importantly, who could charge calmly and judiciously.